aoboli1231/projects/Buy Now Pay Later merchants ranking/README.md

 # Generic Buy Now, Pay Later Project

 ## Group 45

-#### Team Member:
+### Team Members:
+- Aobo Li
+- Jialiang Shen
+- Jiqiang Chen
+- Junkai Zhang
-Aobo Li, Jialiang Shen, Jiqiang Chen, Junkai Zhang, Ying Zhu
+- Ying Zhu

+### Research Goal:
-**Research Goal:** The research goal is to help the BNPL company to find the best merchants to cooperate with by forecasting the expected revenue of each merchants in the following year.
+The research goal is to assist the Buy Now, Pay Later (BNPL) company in identifying the best merchants to partner with by forecasting the expected revenue of each merchant in the following year.

-**Instruction:**
-Run the code in following order:
+### Instructions:
+To run this project, follow these steps:

-1. Run download.py in script folder, command line in terminal should follow the format of:
+1. **Download Data:** Execute the following command in the terminal to run the `download.py` script.

+    ```bash
     python3 ../generic-buy-now-pay-later-project-group-45/scripts/download.py --path ../generic-buy-now-pay-later-project-group-45/data/tables
+    ```

-2. Run preprocess.py in script folder, command line in terminal should follow the format of:
+2. **Preprocess Data:** Execute the following command in the terminal to run the `preprocess.py` script.

+    ```bash
     python3 ../generic-buy-now-pay-later-project-group-45/scripts/preprocess.py --path ../generic-buy-now-pay-later-project-group-45/data/tables --output ../generic-buy-now-pay-later-project-group-45/data/curated
+    ```

-3. Run geoplot.ipynb to produce geospatial plot
+3. **Geospatial Plot:** Run `geoplot.ipynb` to produce the geospatial plot.

-4. Run ranking.py in script folder, command line in terminal should follow the format of:
+4. **Rank Merchants:** Execute the following command in the terminal to run the `ranking.py` script.
+Replace `dddd-dd-dd` with the most recent annual transaction data start date (e.g., `2021-08-28`).

+    ```bash
     python3 ../generic-buy-now-pay-later-project-group-45/scripts/ranking.py --path ../generic-buy-now-pay-later-project-group-45/data/curated dddd-dd-dd

-(note: dddd-dd-dd is the most recent annual transaction data start date, can also put other dates if period of data do not exceed a year, e.g: most recent data end in 2022-08-28, then type in 2021-08-28)

-(note: ".." is the directory path of this project folder, which need to be modified according to your local repository.)
+    ```

-5. Run plots.ipynb to produce plots used in presentation and visualisation of final ranked merchants
+5. **Visualize Results:** Run `plots.ipynb` to produce plots used in the presentation and visualization of the final ranked merchants.

+    > **Note:** Adjust the directory path `".."` in the above commands to match your local repository.

+### Contact:
+For further information or inquiries, feel free to email me at [aoboli2001@hotmail.com](mailto:aoboli2001@hotmail.com).

+##
 Overall Score(Individual's score): 54.5/60